BIATeam/BIADocs/docs/10-GettingStarted/20-SetupEnvironment/SetupEnvironmentAngular.md

 ```

 ### (Optionnal) Instal Angular globaly
-Use to create a new Angular empy project at the last version. (but not requiered by creation with BIAToolkit):
+Use to create a new Angular empy project at the last version. (but not required by creation with BIAToolkit):
 ```npm install -g @angular/cli@13.3.9```

 ### install project npm packages (including angular)